leitbogioro/Tools/README.md

 <br />

 **-lang or -language "cn / en / jp"**:
 This option is to set language of dd images of Windows like: -windows 10 -lang "en", cn is simplified Chinese, en is English, jp is Japanese, default is cn.
+It's not valid for Linux distributions.
 <br />
 <br />